 Fasting on Alternate Days

 Alternate-day fasting consists of fasting one day, then eating regularly the next.
 On this schedule, your caloric intake on fasting days will be roughly 25% of your usual calories.
-For example, if you typically eat a 2,000 calorie diet, you will limit your calorie intake to 500 calories during your fasting time.
+For example, if you typically eat a 2,000-calorie diet, you’ll limit your calorie intake to 500 calories during your fasting time.

 In a study done by the National Institute of Health, there were many success stories associated with alternate-day fasts.
-In fact, alternate-day fasting was shown as more effective than calorie restriction, or following a consistent low-calorie diet.
-It was also shown to increase life span, maintain muscle mass and decrease inflammation [*].
+Alternate-day fasting was more effective than calorie restriction or following a consistent low-calorie diet.
+It was also shown to increase life span, maintain muscle mass, and decrease inflammation [*].

 Alternate-Day Fasting Schedule